pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

  }

 **Sample result value for the Task Report:**
-The result field of the :ref:`task_report` will contain the database representation of the importer (not the full repository details, just the importer)
+The result field of the :ref:`task_report` contains the database representation of the importer.
+This does not include the full repository details.
 ::

   {